 Joseph Eduardo Iacona is a visual artist, muralist, community artist, and educator based in Philadelphia.
-His work has been juried into exhibitions at the Allentown Museum of Art, Delaware Center for Contemporary Art, Delaware Museum of Art and the Marlin & Regina Smith Gallery at Kutztown University.
-He his work has also been included in shows at The Clay Studio, Crane Arts: Icebox Space, LG Tripp Gallery, Little Berlin, Practice, The Thomas Eakins House and University City Arts League.
-He has created several murals and community art projects, alongside youth, throughout the city of Philadelphia.
+His paintings have been selected by curatorial jurors into exhibitions at The Painting Center (NYC), Allentown Museum of Art (PA), Delaware Contemporary, Delaware Museum of Art and The Marlin & Regina Smith Gallery at Kutztown University (PA).
+His artwork has also been included in invitational group shows at The Clay Studio, Crane Arts: Icebox Space, LG Tripp Gallery, Little Berlin, Practice, The Thomas Eakins House and the University City Arts League.

-Joseph has been invited as a guest speaker or presenter at Drexel University, Fleisher Art Memorial, International Institute for Restorative Practices, Philadelphia Museum of Art, University of Pennsylvania, and the Whitney Museum of American Art.
+Joseph has been recognized as a leader in his field as a contemporary educator & teaching artist.
+In 2016 he was selected into the international group Art21 Educators and has authored articles as an Educator-in-Residence for Art21 Magazine.
+Invited as a guest speaker and presenter, he has connected with audiences in venues at Drexel University, Fleisher Art Memorial, International Institute for Restorative Practices, Pennsylvania Art Education Association, Philadelphia Museum of Art, University of Pennsylvania and the Whitney Museum of American Art.